jcwilson/aladdin-demo/docs/built/_sources/development.rst.txt

     $ docs build [--show]

-You can specify ``--show`` to open them in your browser after they are built.
+Specify ``--show`` to open them in your browser after they are built.

 To show the docs without building them again, run:

 .. code-block:: shell

     $ docs show

-We should consider adding the generated docs to source control, as well.